SoulCalDan/Low-Latency-Gamecube-Controller-to-USB-Adapter-for-Switch-1-2-and-PC/README.md

 4. 4 player support, for games like Super Smash Bros Ultimate and the catalog of Gamecube NSO multiplayer games.
 5. Native Dolphin emulator support.
 No driver changes, no need to reconfigure for 1000Hz polling rate, just plug and play for the lowest latency possible.
 6. Separate firmware available to configure the adapter in PC Mode to act as a XBOX360 controller on Windows/Linux, with 1000Hz native polling.
-     - Use with "Delfinovin" software to act as a XBOX360 controller on PC also supported
+     - To avoid flashing firmware to the adapter, you can use "Delfinovin" software to act as a XBOX360 controller on PC
 7. Fully open source FPGA Verilog code, PCB schematics, 3D printed case, and firmware update tool.

 ![PXL_20250812_210435340 MP](https://github.com/user-attachments/assets/6a2e6cdd-a9af-49cd-94a5-abf7ec3f653b)